dhruvswarup123/ball-e/docs/proposal.md

 - Creating a feature to export model as an FBX file.
 This is an industry standard for storing animation files.

 ### Schedule
-In this section you should organize and plan the tasks and subtasks that your team will execute.
-Since presentations are ~4 weeks from the due-date of the proposal, you should include a set of tasks for every week.
 Here is approximately how we plan to execute tasks:
 1. 11-17th April: Create the whole GUI for point manipulation.
 Start the basic algorithm for B-Mesh.
 2. 18-24th April: Finish the first 2 parts of BMesh, Sphere interpolation, and skin wrapping.
 Work on the milestone